glamod/cdm-mapper/README.md

 ```

-For more details on how to use the `cdm-mapper` tool see the [documentation](https://glamod.github.io/cdm_mapper_documentation/getting-started.html#).
+For more details on how to use the `cdm-mapper` tool see the following [jupyter notebook](https://git.noc.ac.uk/brecinosrivas/cdm-mapper/-/blob/master/docs/notebooks/CDM_mapper_example_deck704.ipynb).

+6. For a detailed guide on how to build a cdm and write the output of the `cdm.map_model()` function in ascii see the [user guide.](https://git.noc.ac.uk/brecinosrivas/cdm-mapper/-/tree/master/docs)